 - Income eREIT: Also invests primarily in debt investments to generate steady income, though it does this primarily by investing in smaller market properties.
 The current annual dividend yield is 7.50%.

-- Growth eREIT: Fund that focuses on acquiring commercial properties that have potential for capital appreciation.
+- Growth eREIT: Fund that focuses on acquiring commercial properties that have the potential for capital appreciation.
 Invests primarily in multifamily properties, acquired at below market value.

 - Growth eREIT 2019: This is a recently created fund also oriented toward capital appreciation.